The Dancing Saints

 The saints—ranging from traditional figures like King David, Teresa of Avila and Frances of Assisi to unorthodox and non-Christian people like Malcolm X, Anne Frank, and Margaret Mead—represent musicians, artists, mathematicians, martyrs, scholars, mystics, lovers, prophets and sinners from all times, from many faiths and backgrounds.
-View close up images of the 100 dancing saints, and read about their lives.
+View images of the dancing saints, and read about their lives.
 Download a PDF of the Dancing Saints.

 As the congregation dances around the altar, the saints dance above, proclaiming a sweeping, universal vision of God shining through human life.